sayed6201/optimizing_ml_pipeline_azure/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+### The pipeline architecture
+* The tabular dataset is created using TabularDatasetFactory from the the link
+* The dataset is cleaned using python script. cleaning includes encoding categorical values, representing some non numeric values into numeric format
+* The data is splitted into test and train set. the test:train ration is 20:80
+* The data is used to train LogisticRegression from sklearn.linear_model.
+SKLearn estimator from azureml.train.sklearn is used to run the trainnig script
+* The model LogisticRegression takes two hyperparameters inverse of regularization strength (--C) and Max iterations (--max_iter), Using Azure Hyper Drive this paremeters are tuned to get model with best accuracy.
 **What are the benefits of the parameter sampler you chose?**
+### Benefits of the parameter sampler

 **What are the benefits of the early stopping policy you chose?**